Dastaan (2010 TV series): Plot

 Bibi tells Suraiya that a marriage proposal has come for Bano from Patiala.
 Suraiya panics and tells her sister Rashida that Bano and Hassan like each other and have become close.
-She tells her if they won't get married, then Bano will commit suicide, and Hassan wouldn't marry anyone else either.
+She tells her that if they don't get married, then Bano will commit suicide, and Hassan will not marry anyone else either.
 Upon hearing this, Rashida takes her brother and sister-in-law and asks for Bano's hand in marriage for Hassan.
 Saleem overhears this and politely tells them they can leave because a proposal has come for Bano.
 Bano's parents become angry and ask Saleem who he has in mind, and Saleem tells them about his Hindu friend Ram.
 His parents immediately agree to Bano's proposal with Hassan.
 Hassan and Bano eventually become engaged, and Saleem decides to leave behind his rivalry with Hassan for Bano's sake.
 Soon, Hassan gets a job in Rawalpindi and has to leave immediately.
 He leaves Ludhiana with the promise that they will return four months later for the wedding.
 Meanwhile, Suraiya is four months pregnant.

 During this time, tensions between Hindus and Muslims escalate dramatically, and violence breaks out all across India.
 Hate crimes against Muslims become common, and fighting spreads to all states, getting threateningly closer to Ludhiana.
 As the riots become more pronounced, Muslims retaliate, leaving nobody safe.
 Saleem seems to be under the impression that his Hindu friends and their families will be able to protect his family from rioters.
 However, he soon feels they are distant and aloof and realises he is wrong.

 On a fateful night, a group of Sikhs and Hindus attack the family's home.
 All the men (which includes many other Muslims who sought refuge in their house) stay on the bottom floor with their swords and knives intending to fight.
 All the women (including Bano, Suraiya, and Bano's mother, Bibi, Sakina Khala and her daughters) are hiding on the roof of their house.
 All the men get killed brutally, while the women were raped and killed.
 Some women committed suicide to save themselves from that fate.
 Bano and Bibi, however, survive and are 'rescued' by Salim's Hindu friends.

 Saleem's friend, Ram, tries to rape Bano, but his other friend saves her by killing Ram out of guilt.
 Bano and Bibi manage to escape Ludhiana, where they seek shelter in a refugee camp for Muslims.
 The Muslim refugees are led by a young brave Muslim man who lost his entire family.
 Thirsty and hungry, they try to walk to Pakistan, encountering poisoned wells along the way.
 Eventually, Hindu rioters attack this caravan.
 Bano and Bibi are separated, and both are gang raped.
 Bano crawls toward her mother's lifeless body, seeing her Ta'wiz necklace.
-Bano, grief-stricken and in shock, wears it and lays next to her body.
+Bano, grief-stricken and in shock, wears it and lies next to her body.